Noamshabat1/UiPath-Outlook-Contact-Automation/README.md

-# Automated Process in UiPath Studio
+# Automated Process Using UiPath Studio

 This project involves building a workflow in UiPath Studio that automatically adds contacts to Outlook based on an attached Excel file.
 The development is done in the .NET environment, specifically using VB.NET.